Canha's sacrifice fly in 9th scores Conforto as Giants edge Tigers 3-2

 Tigers: Both INF Matt Vierling and SS Javier Báez were designated day-to-day following Thursday's loss to the Seattle Mariners.
 Báez was removed from Detroit's starting lineup Thursday due to neck soreness but started Friday.
 Vierling, who was having back spasms and was pulled midgame in the series finale against the Mariners, sat out Friday. ...RHP Casey Mize began injury rehabilitation in Triple-A Toledo.

 Giants: INF Wilmer Flores was ruled out for the season on Aug.
 6 to undergo surgery for right-knee tendinitis.
-Canha is expected to help play first base in Flores' absence. ...2B Thairo Estrada is expected to take batting practice on the field in the near future and is probable to return before the end of the month.
+Mark Canha, who was acquired from the Tigers at the trade deadline, is expected to help play first base in his absence. ...2B Thairo Estrada is expected to take batting practice on the field in the near future and is probable to return before the end of the month.

 UP NEXT

 RHP Logan Webb (9-8, 3.42 ERA) will take the mound for the Giants on Saturday.
-Detroit will throw another bullpen game and has not yet announced a starting pitcher.
+Detroit will throw another bullpen game and have not yet announced their starting pitcher.